bassalobre/next-ai-chatbot/README.md

 ## Next AI ChatBot

-An interface using Next.js and to interact with the OpenAI API.
+An interface using Next.js to interact with the OpenAI API.